 Two full seasons.
 Meanwhile, we offer an ancient and organic solution that prematurely oxidizes the cedar to a weathered gray.
 This is a slghtly distressed finish comprising of a mixture of hard cider and steel wool.
 As this finish wears away, it gradually exposes the cedar such that one day the natural weathering patina has fully replaced the pre-weathered finish.

 Yes, of course, the cost.
 The costs are listed on the Base Cost Table.
 Certain designs will obviously be more, or less, than others.
 The link to each gate design's percentage above or below the Base Cost can be found just above the first image on any given gate page, linking you to the Price Tables.
-To the gate cost is an added cost of a gate latch.
-The bronze 4" butt ball-bearing hinges are included, which by the way are the best exterior hinges on the planet.
+To the gate cost is an added cost of a gate latch and the reccommended bronze ball-bearing hinges, which by the way are the best exterior hinges on the planet.

 No. The extra crate size and extra shipping cost would have you paying a premium for a western cedar post that can be ordered 'special order' at any lumber yard in the country (Bix Box stores excepted.).
 Prowell's Post Caps are added as line items to your order.
 Standard post caps should be sourced by the homeowner.